article-index

 Ear Mites in Cats

-Many non-prescription cat flea treatments do not treat ear mites or other parasites, so it’s important to consult a vet for a proper diagnosis and prescription.
+Many over-the-counter cat flea treatments do not treat ear mites or other biting parasites, so it’s essential to consult a vet for a proper diagnosis and prescription.

 How to Treat Ear Infections in Cats